 2022 Annual Meeting

-We are delighted to extend an invitation for you to attend the 43rd Annual Meeting & Scientific Sessions of the Society of Behavioral Medicine to be held in Baltimore, MD, from April 6–9, 2022.
+We are delighted to extend an invitation for you to attend the Society of Behavioral Medicine's 43rd Annual Meeting & Scientific Sessions to be held in Baltimore, MD, from April 6–9, 2022.
 The meeting will convene at the Hilton Baltimore Inner Harbor, where you can overlook Oriole Park and walk to all of the attractions and restaurants in the Inner Harbor.

 The 2022 meeting theme is “The Urgency of Adaptation.”
 This theme was inspired by the opportunities for behavioral medicine to increase its impact while our world confronts three public health tragedies: the climate crisis, systemic racism, and the COVID-19 pandemic.